-During our 2018 autumn term, Careers in Law week, we broke down the key routes for Law and non-Law students and answered any questions on how to take your first steps towards a successful career in this sector.
+During our 2019 Law week, we will break down the key routes for Law and non-Law students and answer any questions on how to take your first steps towards a successful career in this sector.
+You'll have lots of opportunities to explore the sector at one of our events:

 Discover your prospects!